LukeSmithxyz/based.cooking/src/roasted-chicken-breast.md

 # Roasted chicken breast

 How to roast chicken breast with a "leave-in" probe thermometer.
 The thermometer ensures the chicken comes out juicy and delicious.

+- ⏲ Prep time: 20 min
+- 🍳 Cook time: 15 min
+- 🍽 Servings: 4

 ## Ingredients